keybittech/awayto_dev/content/docs/0.1.0/faq/_index.md

 weight: 3
 ---

-If you feel that this list doesn't answer your questions, please join the [discord](https://discord.gg/KzpcTrn5DQ) to suggest changes.

 ## What gets installed?
 You can review the [old installation guide](https://github.com/keybittech/awayto/blob/main/INSTALL.md) to get an idea of the more detailed changes the installation process applies to AWS.
 In general, after running the installer, the following resources will be deployed to AWS: